Comparison

 - When should I choose nanobot over AutoAgent?

-- Choose nanobot over AutoAgent when Requirements: Min 2 GB RAM; Works best on Python ≥3.11; Both are lightweight and open-source agents that can be integrated into workflows and tools, making them similar in function but potentially different in feature set or design; Tags unique to nanobot: llm, ai, codex, chatgpt; nanobot ships Docker support for self-hosted deployment; When you need a lightweight solution for integrating with existing tools and workflows.
+- Choose nanobot over AutoAgent when Requirements: Min 1 GB RAM; Both are lightweight and open-source agents that can be integrated into workflows and tools, making them similar in function but potentially different in feature set or design; Tags unique to nanobot: ai-agent, anthropic, chatgpt, claude; Also covers Developer Tools; nanobot ships Docker support for self-hosted deployment; When you need to integrate lightweight and open-source AI functionalities in your existing Python projects, especially when leveraging models like Claude or ChatGPT.

 - When should I avoid AutoAgent?